Alberto Abdala: Background

 He was a member of the Colorado Party.
-He served as Interior Minister and later as member of the Consejo Nacional de Gobierno.
+He served as Interior Minister and later as member of the National Council of Government (Uruguay).

-In 1966, the "Batllismo" faction of the Colorado Party didn't have a natural leader to run for the presidential elections of November of that year, after the death in 1964 of the faction's leader, former President Luis Batlle.
-Some members of the faction insisted that Abdala should be the presidential candidate representing this sector, including Luis Batlle´ son, Jorge Batlle.
+In 1966, the "Batllismo" faction of the Colorado Party did not have a natural leader to run for the presidential elections of November of that year, after the death in 1964 of the faction's leader, former President Luis Batlle.
+Some members of the faction insisted that Abdala should be the presidential candidate representing this sector, including Luis Batlle'son, Jorge Batlle.
 Ultimately, Abdala refused to run and future President Jorge Batlle was finally selected.

 Vice President of Uruguay

 After the death of President Óscar Gestido, and the succession to the presidency of Vice President Jorge Pacheco, Alberto Abdala, being the first senator on "Unidad y Reforma" Senate list (the most voted Senate list within the Colorado Party), became Vice President.
 He diverged from many political decisions taken by the Pacheco administration, without, however, resigning.
 He considered a run for the Presidency in the 1971 elections, but in the end desisted, not wanting to split Unidad y Reforma, and supported a new bid for the presidency by Jorge Batlle.